leakingtapan/k8s-from-group-up-on-aws/book/src/SingleNode.md

 # Single Node Cluster
-This module will guide through how to set up singal node kubernetes cluster on AWS.
+This module guides you through how to set up a singal node kubernetes cluster on AWS with bare minimum Kubernetes components.

 ## Prerequisites
-Since kubernetes use docker as container runtime by defualt, install docker on the EC2 instance or use an AMI that has pre-installed docker.
+Since kubernetes use docker as container runtime by defualt, install docker on the EC2 instance or use an AMI that has docker pre-installed.
 The AMI I use is (TODO).
 Step to provision EC2 instance (TODO)

 Then install kubelet: